vadymsushkovdev/test-ci-cd/docs/approve-production-deploy/README.md

-# CI / CD Manual‑Approval Pattern (GitHub Actions + AWS SES)
+# CI / CD Manual‑Approval Gate (GitHub Actions)

-This repository is a **plug‑and‑play blueprint** that adds a human “ship gate” to any production branch:

-- `approval-check.yml` ‑ opens an approval issue that lists the exact commits about to be deployed and pauses the workflow until an approver says **approved/denied**.
+This repo is a **ready‑to‑drop‑in template** that adds a human “ship gate” to your production branch.
+One workflow file (`approval-check.yml`) opens a GitHub Issue showing the exact commits that will be deployed and pauses the pipeline until an approver comments **approved** or **denied**.
-- `approval-issue-email.yml` ‑ instantly e‑mails the approvers (or any distribution list) when that issue is opened.

-> **Why?** — Gives you the safety of a change‑log review plus an out‑of‑band ping, with minimal boilerplate and least‑privilege AWS access.
+> **Why?** — Gives you a quick, auditable checkpoint between “merge to main” and “deploy to prod”, using only built‑in GitHub features—no extra services, no outgoing e‑mail setup.

 ---